pyeventsourcing/eventsourcing/docs/topics/process.rst

         payment = system.payments.repository[order.payment_id]

-Everything happens synchronously, in a single thread, so that by the time ``create_order()`` has returned, the command has been fully processed by the system.
+Using the single-threaded runner means that everything happens synchronously in a single thread, so that by the time ``create_order()`` has returned, the command has been fully processed by the system.

-Running the system with a single thread and an in-memory database is useful when developing and testing a system of process applications, because it runs very quickly and the behaviour is very easy to follow.
+Running the system with a single thread is useful when developing and testing a system of process applications, because it runs very quickly and the behaviour is very easy to follow.

 Multiprocess runner